 NOTE: If you forget to place the comma between the columns, it assumes the second column is the Alias for the first.
 So, Please be careful.

 If you don’t know the syntax or you don’t want to write a query, then use Workbench Intellisense to write the SELECT Statement for you.

 To do so, First, Navigate to the required Database (under schemas) and choose the table needed.
 Right Click on the Table will open the Context Menu with different options.
 Please choose Select Rows – Limit 1000.
 Here, the limit value was taken from the query window

 This option will generate the SELECT Statement for us.

-NOTE: If you want to see, all the records then change the Limit to 1000 rows in query window to Don’t Limit option.
+NOTE: If you want to see all the records, change the Limit to 1000 rows in the query window to the Don’t Limit option.

-In this example, we are going to write select statement in command prompt to select few columns from country table.
+In this example, we will write a MySQL select statement in the command prompt to pick up a few columns from the country table.

 SELECT Code, Name, Continent, Region, SurfaceArea, Population, Capital FROM country;

 - It returns all the records present in the table.
 If you want to restrict the Rows, then please use the WHERE Clause.